-Fortunately, not all funeral insurance companies react the same way towards all tobacco use types or occasional social smokers.
-Specifically, what each company considers to fall into the “smoking” category and the varying increases of premium.
+Fortunately, not all funeral insurance companies react the same way towards all tobacco use and occasional social smokers.
+Specifically, what each company considers to fall into the “smoking” category and the varying premium increases.

 Is Affordable Funeral Insurance For Pipe Smokers Available?

-The majority of life insurance companies will ask if the applicant has used any form of tobacco in the last 12 months.
-However, some carriers do not include pipe smoking or a social smoker into their inflated smoking rate class.
-While other providers will charge very high smoking rates with all forms of tobacco included.
+Most life insurance companies will ask if the applicant has used any form of tobacco in the last 12 months.
+However, some carriers do not include pipe smoking or a social smoker in their inflated smoking rate class.
+Still, other providers will charge high smoking rates with all forms of tobacco included.

 The Cost of Funeral Insurance for Pipe Smokers